compuphase/Make-plus/README.md

 * make-4.2.1-sub_proc.patch (fixes a bug for Microsoft Windows, see https://github.com/mbuilov/gnumake-windows)
 * make-4.2.1-win32-ctrl-c.patch (fix for Ctrl-C support in Microsoft Windows, see https://github.com/mbuilov/gnumake-windows)
 * make-4.2.1-SV49841.patch (fix for function arguments incorrectly shown as defined, see http://savannah.gnu.org/bugs/?49841)
+* `--warn-undefined-variables` is now the default, use `--no-warn-undefined-variables` to turn it off.